Sweden Ringette Association

 since the 1992 World Ringette Championships, Team Sweden Junior has only competed occasionally, making their first world appearance at the 2016 World Ringette Championships.
 Team Sweden senior now competes in the Senior Pool, while Team Sweden Junior competes in the Junior Pool.

 History

 Ringette was introduced to Sweden in the 1980s.
 The first ringette club was Ulriksdals SK Ringette (USK Ringette) (Ulriksdals sportklubb ringette), formed in 1980 in Solna, with most Swedish ringette associations located in the surrounding Mälardalen region.
 There are programs of twin towns between the Sweden Ringette Association and Canadian associations for the development of the sport within the Swedish population.
 In Sweden more than 6,000 girls are registered to play ringette each year.

 Development

 Semi-professional league

-Ringette Dam-SM, Sweden's elite national ringette championships, were established in 1994. and was established the same year the Swedish Ringette Association was formed.
+Ringette Dam-SM, Sweden's elite national ringette championships, were established in 1994, the same year the Swedish Ringette Association was formed.
 SM stands for, "Swedish Championship", (svenska mästerskapet).

 Several junior teams and numerous amateur teams are connected with its 7 semi-pro clubs.
 The league groups together seven semi-professional women's clubs: